-CARS.COM — Buying a new car is a major investment, but it can be a sound one.
-Used cars have some inherent drawbacks that you'll need to consider.
+CARS.COM — New car buying is a major investment, but its advantages can make it a sound one.
+Used cars have some inherent drawbacks that you’ll need to consider.

 When you buy a new car or truck, you’re the boss.
 You can consider a wide variety of vehicles in the size and price class you want.
 You can test-drive them all.
 You can select your favorite color.
 You can equip it with whatever features you need and want.
 You can choose between leather and cloth upholstery.
 You can upgrade the audio system.
 You can add high-tech gizmos such as a communication, entertainment or navigation system.

 If you don’t find what you want in a showroom, on a dealer’s lot or online, a dealer can special-order a new car to your precise specifications.
 Before you order a vehicle, ask the dealer to search available databases to see if the car you want already exists in another dealer’s inventory.
 Dealers frequently trade vehicles to satisfy a customer and a dealer will often outright buy the vehicle from another dealer to make a customer happy.

-If a dealer search comes up empty and you have to special-order the vehicle, be aware that this will take time and could cost you more than buying a vehicle directly off the lot.
+If a dealership search comes up empty and you have to special-order the vehicle, be aware that this will take time and could cost you more than buying a vehicle directly off the lot.
 Because a dealer is more motivated to sell the cars already sitting on their lot, you will have lost a negotiating tool.
-Additionally, your special order likely won't be eligible for rebates, low-interest financing or other incentives.
+Additionally, your special order likely won’t be eligible for rebates, low-interest financing or other incentives.
 Perks are hefty these days and can run up to around $5,000.
 Advertised specials typically cover only the vehicles in dealer stock.
 If you want a popular model, be prepared to wait.
 Cars in high demand fly off lots as quickly as they arrive and a dealer may even have a list of customers waiting for the arrival of a popular vehicle.
 Get in line.